rsksmart/devportal-1.0/guides/flyover/design-architecture.md

 - Interact with the LBC to provide the service.
 - Interact with the LBC to penalise any misbehaving LPs.

-LPs are entities that provide advance payments in RSK and BTC on behalf of users.
+LPs are entities that provide advance payments in RBTC and BTC on behalf of users.
 They may charge a service fee for their services.
 The workflows differ from peg-ins to peg-outs.
 While peg-ins require an off-chain interaction between the user wallet and the LP, the fast peg-out process can be executed without such interaction.
 We’ll first describe the peg-in process, and later we'll move to the peg-out process.

 To be able to participate as an LP, LPs must register themselves in a Liquidity Bridge Contract (LBC) and perform one mandatory deposit on RSK: a security bond that is slashed if they misbehave.
 A second deposit is optional: they can pre-deposit the BTC liquidity they wish to make available in RSK.
 While this has a financial cost, by doing so they signal the intent to fulfil the promise.
 Users can use this information to pick an LP that is well-funded and reduce the risk of deviations while expecting the advance payment.